Texas Homeless Network AmeriCorps VISTA Project

 - Eligibility for additional stipends and benefits to assist with relocation expenses and childcare

-- End-of-Service Benefits – members elect to receive either a cash stipend or the Segal Education Award (applicable to student loans or future tuition) upon fulfillment of their service commitment
+- End-of-Service Benefits – members elect to receive either a cash stipend ($1800) or the Segal Education Award ($6300 applicable to student loans or future tuition) upon fulfillment of their service commitment

 THN’s statewide VISTA project works on a variety of projects helping areas build capacity to end homelessness.
-If your organization is interested in learning more about hosting a VISTA member, please contact the VISTA Project Manager.
+If your organization is interested in learning more about hosting a VISTA member, please contact the Statewide Initiatives Manager.

 - View the job description, responsibilities, and benefits for each position below.
 (You will be directed to the My AmeriCorps website to apply.)

-- Create a profile and an application on the My AmeriCorps website (here are some tips for completing the application).
+- Create a profile and an application on the My AmeriCorps website (click here for tips for completing the application).

 - Apply for one or more open positions with THN via the My AmeriCorps website.